-There is a big lesson in the takeover by Coca Cola of a Chinese company 10 years ago, and they didn’t understand the concept of Yin Yang.
-They bragged about a great deal that they had done.
-The deal was done actually, so their Yang became far too high and it triggered the Ying of a negative reaction from the authorities.
-The deal was forbidden by the authorities.
-If the Coca Cola negotiators said, “It was a very tough deal, and I’m not sure what will come out of it, and for sure we really had a great victory,” then the deal would have come through.
+There is a big lesson in the takeover by Coca Cola about 10 years ago of a Chinese company.
+And, they didn’t understand the concept of Yin Yang.
+They bragged about the great deal that they had done.
+And the deal was done actually. o their Yang became far too high and it triggered the Yin of a negative reaction from the authorities.
+And the deal was forbidden by the authorities.
+If the Coca Cola negotiators had said, ‘Well, it was a very tough deal, and I’m not sure what will come out of it, and for sure our counterparts really had a great victory,’ then the deal would have come through.

 Matthieu David: Interesting.
-So, you mean that this book is very specific to real estate and also the way it was written gives a lot of transparency like one day in the life of the author.
+So, you mean that this book is very specific to real estate and also in the way it was written gives a lot of transparency like one day in the life of the author.
 It was very new.
 This is what you’re saying?

 Nicolas Clement: Yes.

-Nicolas Clement: I think the first book to read would be “Never Split the Difference” by Chris Voss and Tahl Raz.
-The first reason is that Chris was also inspired somehow by Jim Camp and has developed ideas that could work in the real world.
-So, that’s a good book about business negotiation in China.
-I love another book, which is called “The Power of Nice”, written by a professor called Ron Shapiro, which is somehow bridging the gap between the mathematically-correct aspects of business negotiation in China rationally and the more hands-on real world.
-Another hard look at how the real world works would be a book by Margaret Neale, a Stanford professor, and the title of the book is “Getting More of What You Want.”
+Nicolas Clement: I think the first book to read would be ‘Never split the difference’ by Chris Voss’.
+The reason is, first of all, that Chris was also inspired somehow by Jim Camp and has developed ideas that work in the real world.
+So, that’s a good book about negotiation.
+I love one book, which is called ‘The Power of Nice’ written by a professor called Ron Shapiro, and one book that I like very much which is somehow bridging the gap between the mathematically-correct aspects of negotiation – of negotiating rationally – and the more hands-on real world hard look at how it works, would be a book by Margaret Neale, a Stanford professor, and the title of the book is ‘Getting more of what you want’.

 Matthieu David: I see.
-Nicolas, thank you very much for the time you took with us, I am sure that everyone who is listening to us will look into one of those books and learn about what you said and I’m sure some of them will attend some of your classes and training including – I know you are very active in the French Chamber of Commerce in China, and you are doing some training in the chamber.
+Nicolas, thank you very much for the time you took with us, I am sure that everyone who is listening to us will look into one of those books and learn about what you said and I’m sure some of them will attend some of your classes and training including – I know you are very active in the French Chamber of Commerce and Industry in China, and you are doing some training in the chamber.